derong97/gcp-iot-tutorial/README.md

 # gcp-iot-tutorial

-A short tutorial for IoT develop looking for integration on Google Cloud Platform
+A tutorial for IoT developer looking for integration on Google Cloud Platform.
+The instructions can be found in my medium post here at this link: TBC